-The stability of team rosters during the season is encouraged, and the transfer of a player from one association team to another association team is strongly discouraged.
+The stability of team rosters during the season is encouraged, and the transfer of a player from one association team to another association team is strongly discouraged to assure roster integrity and prevent disruption to teams.
 Any Youth or Girls’ player transferring from Association to Association within the same season, is required to obtain a financial release letter signed by the President or the equivalent of his/her current Association.

 All requests for a financial release letter should be made in writing to the current Association.
 Such Association shall have 10 days from receipt of the written request in which to respond, by either providing a financial release letter to the player, detailing the requirements for a financial release or for refusal to provide a financial release letter.
 An Association that sets forth requirements for a financial release or refuses to grant a financial release must do so in writing, and must inform the player of his/her right to appeal such requirements or the refusal to the CAHA Disciplinary/Dispute Resolution Committee.
 A player requesting a release must be granted that request is he/she does not owe any fees and/or equipment to the team or Association.
 The CAHA Disciplinary/Dispute Resolution Committee has the authority to release a player who is refused a release by his/her team or Association.

-Any games played with a player prior to submitting a roster and financial release letter (if required) to the Associate Registrar for certification, or games played with a player who has a delinquent financial obligation to another Association will be considered as playing with an "Improper Roster" and are subject to the Rules and Regulations of "Improper Rosters" [refer to 11.0 Registration (c)].
+Any games played with a player prior to submitting a roster and financial release letter, (if required) or written permission from the player’s current Association accompanied by a letter of good financial standing to the Associate Registrar for approval, or games played with a player who has a delinquent financial obligation to another Association will be considered as playing with an "Improper Roster" and are subject to the Rules and Regulations of "Improper Rosters" [refer to 11.0 Registration (c)].
 Sanctions to include forfeiture of all games played under the “Improper Roster” and referral of the Head Coach to the Disciplinary/Dispute Resolution Committee for appropriate action.
 Appropriate action for the Head Coach of the team using the "Improper Roster", knowingly or unknowingly, is a one game suspension for every game in which the "Improper Roster" was used.
 Repeat offenses shall be subject to additional discipline at the discretion of the Disciplinary/Dispute Resolution Committee.

 Based on feedback from membership and local association leadership, CAHA modified its Tryout, Tampering, Player Releases, and Outstanding Financial Obligations Bylaws.
 To help cover common scenarios faced by players, parents and coaches, CAHA, in conjunction with association leadership, developed a matrix covering those scenarios, how they should be handled, and the related bylaws individuals can reference to read about the Bylaws in detail.